SynBioHub/Plugin-Visual-Test/README.md

 # Plugin-Visual-Test
 A very small test plugin to test the visualisation interface is working for SynBioHub.
-Could be the basis for python based visualisation plugins.
+Could be the basis for other python based visualisation plugins.

 # Install
 ## Using docker